lzqwang/csharp_note/CLR via C#/Core Facilities/Charpter20_ExceptionsandStateManagement.md

 ## System.Exception

-TABLE 20-1 Public Properties of the System.Exception Type Property |Access |Type |Description
+Public Properties of the System.Exception Type

+Property |Access |Type |Description
 ----|---|---|-------
 Message |Read-only |String |Contains helpful text indicating why the exception was thrown.
 The message is typically written to a log when a thrown exception is unhandled.
 Because end users do not see this message, the message should be as technical as possible so that developers viewing the log can use the information in the message to fix the code when producing a new version.